 The Houston Rockets franchise began in San Diego in 1967.
-The team was only in Southern California for four seasons before moving to Texas prior to the 1971-72 campaign.
-They’ve been in Houston ever since.
+The team was only in Southern California for four seasons before moving to Texas prior to the 1971-72 campaign and have been in Houston ever since.

-In 52 seasons as a franchise, the Rockets have been in the playoffs 32 times, including 20 times in 25 years from 1974 to 1999.
-That span included two NBA championships, too, under coach and former Rockets player Rudy Tomjanovich.
+In 53 seasons as a franchise, the Rockets have been in the playoffs 34 times, including 20 times in 25 years from 1974 to 1999.
+That span included two NBA championships under coach and former Rockets player Rudy Tomjanovich.

 There are plenty of recognizable names who have suited up for the Rockets over the last half-century or so.
 That list includes a few star players who only saw a cup of coffee in Houston, as well as some players who were simply solid contributors over a longer time frame.

-We’ve factored both such scenarios into our ranking and done out best to strike a proper balance between stellar play for a short burst and good-but-not-great play over an extended period.
+We’ve factored both such scenarios into our ranking and done our best to strike a proper balance between stellar play for a short burst and good-but-not-great play over an extended period.

-This list considers each players tenure in Houston only, and not their accomplishments in other uniforms.
+This list considers each ‘tenure in Houston only, and not their accomplishments in other uniforms.